Tanvi-Jain01/Accredian-backend-task/README.md

 # Accredian-backend-task
 Accredian Backend Task

+# As User_email is the Primary Key hence No Duplicate Key Will be inserted in the Database.
+# User_name, User_pswd is Not Null.

 ## Structure of Table (MYSQL)
 ![Screenshot (1336)](https://github.com/Tanvi-Jain01/Accredian-backend-task/assets/123053700/d423c5f1-9040-4fe3-a142-7fe06a4ab2b0)

-# As User_email is the Primary Key hence No Duplicate Key Will be inserted in the Database.
-# User_name, User_pswd is Not Null.
+# SQL Commands
 -- Database: `test`
 'Create database test;'
 -- This script is used to create a MySQL database named 'test'.